gregdaynes/hyde-page-css/README.md

 : will not delete files between builds, and will reuse existing files if they match.

 `dev_mode`
-: skip minification and hashing of file names.
+: skip minification of css, the filename will be formed of the files included with a trailing hash to bust cache. eg: `base.css, home.css => base-home-2d738a.css`.